Microsoft Licensing

 Ideal Use Cases for Standard:

-- Limited User Base or Compute Needs: For example, a small customer database with 50 concurrent users, or a reporting DB with only a few hundred GB, can perform fine within Standardโs limits.
+• Limited User Base or Compute Needs: For example, a small customer database with 50 concurrent users or a reporting database with only a few hundred gigabytes can perform fine within Standard’s limits.

 Caveats:

 Example Scenario Standard: A regional financial services company runs its branch office management application on SQL Server Standard.
-The database is around 100 GB, with 100 users connected across offices.
+The database is approximately 100 GB in size, with 100 users connected across multiple offices.

-They use basic replication for reporting and nightly backups for DR. Standard edition easily handles this workload on a 8-core server.
-The company saves a lot by not paying for Enterprise licensing, and they didnโt need features like advanced analytics or massive parallel processing.
+They use basic replication for reporting and nightly backups for DR. Standard edition easily handles this workload on an 8-core server.
+The company saves a significant amount by not paying for Enterprise licensing, and it didn’t need features like advanced analytics or massive parallel processing.

-As the company grows, it plans to consider upgrading to Enterprise if the database hits performance ceilings, but until then, Standard meets its service levels.
+As the company grows, it plans to consider upgrading to Enterprise if the database reaches performance ceilings; however, until then, Standard meets its service levels.

 When to Deploy Enterprise Edition